zS1L3NT/rs-cargo-parson/README.md

 ## Credits

-I also learnt how to make a basic Parson from [here](https://notes.eatonphil.com/writing-a-simple-parson.html).
-I understood and improvised the way the author wrote the Lexer and Parsers to make the Parson more bug free
+I also learnt how to make a basic JSON Parser from [here](https://notes.eatonphil.com/writing-a-simple-parson.html).
+I understood and improvised the way the author wrote the Lexer and Parsers to make Parson more bug free.

 ## Built with